 Lung cancers are thought to start as areas of pre-cancer changes in the lung.
 These changes are not a mass or tumor.
 They can’t be seen on an x-ray and they don’t cause symptoms.

 Over time, these changes in the cells may go on to become true cancer.
 The cancer makes chemicals that cause new blood vessels to form nearby.
 These new blood vessels feed the cancer cells and allow a tumor to form.
 In time, the tumor becomes large enough to show up on an x-ray.

 At some point, lung cancer cells can break away and spread to other parts of the body in a process called metastasis.
-Lung cancer is often a life-threatening disease because it can spread this way before it is found.
+Lung cancer can be a life-threatening disease because it often spreads this way before it is found.

 The lymph system

 One of the ways lung cancer can spread is through the lymph system.
 Lymph vessels are like veins, but they carry lymph instead of blood.
 Lymph is a clear fluid that contains tissue waste and cells that fight infection.

 Lung cancer cells can enter lymph vessels and begin to grow in lymph nodes (small collections of immune cells) around the bronchi and in the space between the lungs.
 Once lung cancer cells have reached the lymph nodes, they are more likely to have spread to other organs of the body.
 The extent (stage) of the cancer and decisions about treatment are based in part on whether or not the cancer has spread to the nearby lymph nodes.
 We talk about this more in the section “Staging for small cell lung cancer.”

 There are 2 main types of lung cancer and they are treated very differently.